pawvel/WWDC---Zadanie-9/README.md

 # Weekly WebDev Challenge - PSD to HTML
 ### Challenge 9

-This is a simple Single-Page Application make in desktop-first strategy.
+This is a simple Single-Page Application made in desktop-first strategy.

 #### Technologies used to create this project:
 * HTML